 To promote positive behaviour and academic engagement, we recognise it is important to display, celebrate and advertise achievements regularly throughout the year.
-This is achieved in the annual prize giving, at half-termly 'Celebration of Success' assemblies, and through the newsletter and social media (where appropriate).
-Reward stars (academic achievement) and House Points (character) will be recorded and monitored through the use of SIMS.
+This is achieved in the annual Awards Evening, at half-termly 'Celebration of Success' assemblies, and through the newsletter and social media (where appropriate).
+Reward stars (academic achievement) and House Points (character) will be recorded and monitored through the use of Bromcom.
 House assemblies celebrate non academic achievements eg character and Celebration of Success assemblies, academic success.
+Students are rewarded when showing the DSTC or Cooperative Values.

-Student Code of Conduct: DSTC STAR:
+Student Code of Conduct: DSTC STAR: (Currently under review with the Student Council)